-ACCESS is pleased to partner with the SEEC in presenting a short course in statistical data analysis and experimental design using R. The course aims to equip participants with practical experience and skills in analysing data, using some statistical techniques frequently used in the sciences.
-The skills include designing experiments, choosing appropriate statistical methods for visual display and statistical modelling of data, model checking, interpretation and reporting of statistical results, and understanding limitations of statistical methods and data.
-The course uses the R statistical package throughout but we do not assume prior knowledge of this package.
+ACCESS partnered with the SEEC in presenting a short course in statistical data analysis and experimental design using R. The course aimed to equip participants with practical experience and skills in analysing data, using some statistical techniques frequently used in the sciences.
+The skills included designing experiments, choosing appropriate statistical methods for visual display and statistical modelling of data, model checking, interpretation and reporting of statistical results, and understanding limitations of statistical methods and data.
+The course used the R statistical package throughout.

-The course is targeting ACCESS students, and is open to any other research students or scientists that require these skills for their work.
-There is place for a maximum of 80 participants.
+The course targeted ACCESS students, but was open to any other research students or scientists that required these skills for their work.

-The three-day course will cover the following broad topics (see next page for more details):
+The three-day course covered the following broad topics:

 - Introduction to the course and statistical modelling